nikivanstein/GSAreport/README.md

 1. Install graph-tool (https://graph-tool.skewed.de/)
 2. Install python 3.7+
 3. Install node (v14+)
-4. Clone the repository
+4. Clone the repository with git or download the zip
-5. Install all python requirements (pip install -r src/requirements.txt)
+5. Install all python requirements (`pip install -r src/requirements.txt`)
 6. Run `python src/GSAreport.py -h`

 ## How to use
 Generate a global sensitivity analysis report for a given data set or function with the simple Docker or python command options.

 You always need to provide the program with a `problem` definition.
-This definition can be supplied as json file.
+This definition can be supplied as json file, see also `data/problem.json` for an example.

     #Example problem definition in python (you can store this dict using json.dump to a json file)
     problem = {